shaun4477/GvmLightControl/README.md

-Arduino Sketch to allow the m5stick to control GVM 8000-RGB lights via WiFi
+Arduino Library to allow the ESP32/ESP8266 based boards to control GVM 8000-RGB lights via WiFi

 Should be easily portable to any ESP32 based board (e.g m5stack etc).
 Should also work with other GVM lights with WiFi, but not tested